 Hopefully once you’re done with this guide, you’ll be well on your way to becoming a real estate agent in the state of your choosing.
 Throughout this guide, we will cover the skills you need, the steps you should take, and some tips and tricks to use along the way.
 All that’s left is for you to put the work in and execute.

 Is Real Estate Right for You?

-Before we discuss the steps you need to take to become a successful real estate agent, let’s first see if real estate is the right career choice for you.
-Before investing thousands of hours and dollars into this enticing career choice, it’s important to ask yourself, “How bad do I want it?”
+Before we discuss the steps you need to take, let’s first see if real estate is the right career choice for you.
+Before investing thousands of hours and dollars, it’s important to ask yourself, “How bad do I want it?”

 Many are drawn to real estate by the unlimited earning potential, flexible working hours, and the idea of selling mega-mansions to the global elite.
-However, many don’t initially realize the long, rocky road agents must travel to get to the real estate promise land.
+However, many people don’t realize you first have to travel down a long, rocky road before you get to the promised land.

 Successful real estate agents are not born overnight.
 They are products of passion, hard work, and, at times, good luck.
 The top earners in the real estate game don’t rest on their laurels when they passed their real estate exam, instead they continue to study the market, invest in post license courses, and constantly look for the next opportunity to build their brand.